 Rapid expansion continued with the addition of South University’s fifth campus in Tampa, Florida in 2006 and the launch of four online master’s degree programs.
 The growing campus in Columbia also announced its move to the city’s eastside to accommodate its increasing enrollment.

 A major library expansion was completed on the Savannah campus in 2007, and academic degree programs continued to be added at many of the university’s locations.
 This was also the year South University celebrated the graduation of its first fully-online students.

 This was also a time of continued campus growth and expansion.
 The University opened campus locations in Glen Allen (Richmond) and Virginia Beach, Virginia in 2009.
 The next year, the University announced the opening of its Novi, Michigan campus followed quickly by the announcement of a campus in Austin, Texas in 2011.
 In 2012, South University opened campuses in the Cleveland suburb of Warrensville Heights, Ohio and High Point, North Carolina.
-It also officially merged with The Art Institute of Charlotte and The Art Institute of Raleigh-Durham, North Carolina and both became campuses of South University.

 The College of Theology was established in 2013, and enrolled its first Doctor of Ministry degree program students the next year.
 The College of Theology gained national attention in 2014 when NPR’s Marketplace program covered its first day of classes and noted the differences between the South University program and those offered by traditional seminaries.

 The addition of the Doctor of Ministry program and Doctor of Occupational Therapy program meant South University was now designated as a Level VI institution by SACSCOC, a designation shared by only 113 SACSCOC accredited higher education institutions.
 The University’s commitment to excellence continued, and in 2014 SACSCOC reaffirmed South University’s accreditation for ten years with no recommendations.